ADL - YVR

 What is the cheapest month to fly from Adelaide to Vancouver Intl Airport?

-The cheapest month for flights from Adelaide to Vancouver Intl Airport is March, where tickets cost $1,809 on average.
-On the other hand, the most expensive months are December and June, where the average cost of tickets is $2,953 and $2,888 respectively.
+The cheapest month for flights from Adelaide to Vancouver Intl Airport is October, where tickets cost $2,087 (return) on average.
+On the other hand, the most expensive months are December and November, where the average cost of round-trip tickets is $3,114 and $2,680 respectively.

 How far in advance should I book a flight from Adelaide to Vancouver Intl Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Adelaide to Vancouver Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Adelaide to Vancouver Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know